emiliodicaprio/xhptdc8_babel/util/README.md

 # `util_test` Project

 ## About
-A console application that is used to provide sample code and data for calling the Utility Library Functions, for both Windows and Linux.
+- A console application that is used to provide sample code and data for calling the Utility Library Functions, for both Windows and Linux.
+- Output is `xhptdc8_util_test.exe` for Windows, and `xhptdc8_util_test` for Ubuntu/Debian.
+- Output folder is the root shared folder [`/bin`](./bin).

 ```
 -----------------------------------------------------------------------------